angrybacon/doomsday-wiki/markdown/articles/2021/09/27/dark-pitual.md

 Round 1 of the tournament began with me facing Mark Marra on Jeskai Tempo, with me on the play.
 So, welcome back to Legacy – let's start with a tough matchup right out of the gates.
-I was able to take Game 1 largely due to casting an end-step :card[Lim-Dul's Vault] that spurred an exchange where my opponent cast :card[Daze] and :card[Force of Will].
+I was able to take Game 1 largely due to casting an end-step :card[Lim-Dûl's Vault] that spurred an exchange where my opponent cast :card[Daze] and :card[Force of Will].
 I was lucky enough to find Doomsday off :card[Brainstorm] the following turn and already had Dark Ritual in hand.
 That let me build a pile that could win through :card[Wasteland] and the active